 - American Association of Acupuncture and Oriental Medicine

 - This association's mission is to promote excellence and integrity in the professional practice of acupuncture and Oriental medicine in order to enhance public health and well-being.
-Includes an acupuncturist lookup tool.

 - American Academy of Medical Acupuncture

-- The purpose of the American Academy of Medical Acupuncture is to promote the integration of concepts from traditional and modern forms of acupuncture with Western medical training and thereby synthesize a more comprehensive approach to healthcare.
+- The purpose of the American Academy of Medical Acupuncture is to promote the integration of concepts from traditional and modern forms of acupuncture with Western medical training and thereby create a more comprehensive approach to healthcare.

 - The resources on this site include a listing of various medical conditions and how they may be helped by Oriental medicine, information about herbal remedies, and state-by-state listing of regulatory agencies for acupuncture certification.